MENTAL HEALTH NEEDS

 Pre-Licensed Professional Counselor, Board-Certified Music Therapist, Certified Birth & Bereavement Doula

 Cara received a Bachelor of Arts in Music (Voice) with a minor in Psychology from Penn State University in 2015, and earned a Master of Arts in Music Therapy from Immaculata University in 2019.
-She has clinical experience with people of all ages with Autism Spectrum Disorder, mental health needs, varied abilities, medical diagnoses, and emotional/behavioral support needs, as well as with pregnant people through the prenatal, birthing, and postpartum periods.
+She has clinical experience with people of all ages working towards varied mental health goals, as well as with pregnant people through the prenatal, birthing, and postpartum periods.
 She has practiced in NICU, Autistic Support classrooms, outpatient mental health clinics, outpatient women's health clinics, and pediatric & adult medical centers.
-She is currently working towards her LPC, under supervision.
+She is currently working towards her license in professional counseling, under supervision.

 After developing a passion for birth work through her time in the hospital setting, Cara became a certified Birth & Bereavement Doula and a Sound Birthing Music™ practitioner in 2020.
-She is currently training as a full-spectrum doula.
 Cara is passionate about using music therapy interventions in birth work to support people through their spectrum of experiences.

-Cara has experience in grant-writing, program development, and clinical supervision.
+Cara has extensive experience in grant-writing, program development, and clinical supervision.